johnfairh/site/jekyll_pages.md

 ## New site

+Assume the repo name, forms path under <user>.github.io is <i>SITE</i>.

 Working 26th June 2017.

 1. Create repository in github with readme.
-Name/description don't matter.
+Name is SITE for example purposes (but does not affect web content); description doesn't matter.
 2. Repository settings -> pick theme.
 3. Clone repo to mac.
 4. Create `.gitignore`: